Autism Training Curriculums -

 Providing autism training for Boy Scout and Girl Scout leaders creates inclusive and supportive environments for all young scouts.
 Leaders will learn how to accommodate and engage with scouts on the autism spectrum.
 Topics include de-escalating adverse situations, gaining trust and cooperation, and what to do if an autistic scout bolts from a stressful situation or wanders off.

-• Guest Services autism training
+• Autism training for Guest Services

 Guest Services at Public Facilities